almas-aisin/disaster_response_pipeline/README.md

 ## 1. Project Overview

-This project based on disaster data from <a href="https://www.figure-eight.com/" target="_blank">Figure Eight</a> where we can build a model for an API that classifies disaster messages.
+This project based on disaster data from <a href="https://www.figure-eight.com/" target="_blank">Figure Eight</a> where we can build a model that classifies disaster messages.

-_data_ directory contains a data set with messages that were sent during disaster events.
+_data_ contains datasets with messages that were sent during disaster events and categories which have train data.

+_model_ contains NLP classifier, which can determine messages in several categories.

-This project include a web app that classifies the message in several categories.
+_app_ includes a Flask web app that runs trained model and visualization.

 <a id='components'></a>